INGV/shakemap-input-eu/README.md

 # 1. Introduction #

-The scope of the project is to maintain a remote shake data repository updated, searching, at time interval,  for new shake data available on the net.
+The scope of this project is to maintain a remote shake data repository updated, searching, at time interval,  for new shake data available on the net.

 When a file is discovered to be changed on the remote repository by external users, it is skipped.